amadabhu/amadabhu/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a django html web application.
+- 🔭 I’m working on a django fullstack web application.
-- 🌱 I’m currently learning cybersecurity with the help of tryhackme.
-Focused on Rust and Go.
+- 🌱 I’m currently learning application security trying to do while using Rust and Go.
 - 📫 How to reach me: \
       -fill out the form on achyuthmadabhushi.com \
       -email me@achyuthmadabhushi.com \